kachar/phpInstant/README.md

 ### Install using Package Control

-If you are familiar with Package Control you definetly know what to do, if not, go to http://wbond.net/sublime_packages/package_control click on 'Install' and follow the instructions
+If you are familiar with Package Control you definetly know what to do, if not, go to [SublimeText2 - Package Control](http://wbond.net/sublime_packages/package_control) click on 'Install' and follow the instructions

 ## Settings